-A. The FMA, member or his or her EOR shall verify that a potential provider meets all applicable qualifications prior to rendering a service.
-If a provider or employee is unable to pass a nationwide criminal history screening pursuant to NMSA 1978, 29-12-2 et seq. or is listed in the abuse registry as defined in NMSA 1978, 27-7a-1 et seq., [that person] he or she may not be employed to render any service to the [MCO's] member.
-Following formal approval from the MCO, LRIs [(including parents of minors), who must provide care to the minor,] may serve as a SDCB provider under extraordinary circumstances in order to assure the health and welfare of the member and to avoid his or her institutionalization.
+- A. The FMA, member or his or her EOR shall verify that a potential provider meets all applicable qualifications prior to rendering a service.
+If a provider or employee is unable to pass a nationwide criminal history screening pursuant to NMSA 1978, 29-12-2 et seq. or is listed in the abuse registry as defined in 27-7a-1 et seq., NMSA 1978 he or she may not be employed to render any service to the member.
+Following formal approval from the MCO, LRIs may serve as a SDCB provider under extraordinary circumstances in order to assure the health and welfare of the member and to avoid his or her institutionalization.
 The MCO shall make decisions regarding LRIs serving as providers for members on a case by case basis.
-Following formal approval from the MCO, a spouse of a member and to avoid institutionalization.
+Following formal approval from the MCO, a spouse of a member may serve as a provider under extraordinary circumstances in order to assure the health and welfare of the member and to avoid institutionalization.
 The MCO shall provide such approval on a case by case basis.
-SDCB providers must meet all Federal and state requirements for home and community based providers.

-B. An EOR shall have an employment agreement or vendor agreement with each of the member's providers.
+SDCB providers must meet all Federal and state requirements for home and community based providers. - B. An EOR shall have an employment agreement or vendor agreement with each of the member's providers.
 The employee or vendor agreement template shall be prescribed by MAD.
 Prior to a payment being made to a provider for SDCB services, the FMA shall ensure that: the provider meets all qualifications; and an employee agreement or vendor agreement is signed between the EOR and the provider.
 A member's employee agreement shall be updated anytime there is a change in any of the terms or conditions specified in the agreement.
 Employee agreements shall be signed by the new EOR when there is a change in EORs.
 A copy of each employee agreement or vendor agreement shall be provided to the member and EOR.
 Refer to the MAD MCO policy manual for a complete listing of all SDCB provider qualifications and responsibilities.
-[8.308.12.16 NMAC - N, 1-1-14; A, 8-1-14; A, x-x-17]